ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a programming language and tool.md

 ### MacOS
 For MacOS, Objective C and Swift are programming languages built for the purpose.
 Swift, however, has poor compatibility with C code.
 And Objective C is less memory safe.
 C++ can still be used, but it is really complicated.
 ### Linux
 Linux has not made a separate programming language for its apps, but most developers prefer C or C++.
 For GUI applications, the native Wayland libries (for Wayland) and Xlib or XCB (for X11) can be used.
 But generally they are quite complex.
-So GTK (native to GNOME, Cinnamon, Xfce etc.) or QT m a

-y be preferred for most applications.
+So GTK (native to GNOME, Cinnamon, Xfce etc.) or QT (native to KDE, LXQt etc.) or GNUStep (in Objective C) may be preferred for most applications.
 ### Cross platform
-Then maybe it depends upon the need.
+FOr cross platform applications there are many ways to make them.
 Usually C++ should be good, though.
-But there are many others too like Rust, Python etc.
+But there are many others too like Rust, Python etc. For a library, WxWidgets is one of the best cross platform ones, which has the speciality of using native widgets from the native toolkit on each platform.
+For a GUI toolkit which emulates a native look across all platofrms, Qt may be a good choice.
+Tk can be an alternative to Qt.
+### Text User Interface
+For this C++ or Python are usually used.
+Ncurses is possibly the best library to go with.
 ## Console applications
-These should possibly use C++, or Python.
-Curses library simplifies the job of making them.
+These should possibly use C++, because it is extremely fast in terms of performance.
+Libraries like Crossline, Linenoise-ng may assist.
 ## Games
 For games, it is good to squeeze up all the performance.
 So C++ or Rust shall be good.
 But C++ may be better because it has a ton of libraries for it, and it has a properly designed object oriented paradigm.
 But somebody worrying about so called clean code may take Rust.
+For a rendering engine, pure OpenGL is excellent.
+SDL or SFML or Allegro can be used for 2D game development.